dyninc/dyn-js/README.md

-# Dyn SDK for Node.JS - Developer Preview
+# Dyn SDK for Node.JS

 NOTE: This is SDK is brand new - we welcome your feedback!
 Please reach out via pull request or GitHub issue.